-Students will exhibit an understanding of the principles and methods necessary to practice as an entry-level speech-language pathology assistant.
+Students will demonstrate mastery of the principles and methods necessary to practice as an entry-level speech-language pathology assistant.

-Students will effectively execute therapeutic and evidenced-based practices, under the direction of a licensed speech-language pathology assistant.
+Students will effectively execute therapeutic and evidenced-based practices, under the direction of a licensed speech-language pathologist.

-Students will apply professional standards and engage in ethical practices.
+Students will evaluate professional standards and engage in ethical practices.

 Students will enrich the FTCC service area by increasing therapeutic resources.

 The Speech-Language Pathology Assistant curriculum prepares graduates to work under the supervision of a licensed Speech-Language Pathologist, who evaluates, diagnosis, and treats individuals with various communication disorders.